Angus-C-git/SecSheets/Web/FileInclusion/RFI/RFI.md

 # Remote File Inclusion (RFI)

+Remote file inclusion is a category of exploit where an attacker can manipulate a web application into including a remote file.
+This file may be uploaded by the attacker or included through some other means like a URL or a rich text like form or 'sandbox'.

 ## Arbitrary File Upload

 + RFI from an arbitrary file upload is a typical exploitation strategy that occurs when a web application